prateekvellala/Xylo/README.md

 # Xylo-Frontend
 Frontend for Xylo (https://lysoai.com/).

-Xylo is an audio transcriber with speaker diarization.
+Xylo is a completely free, easy-to-use audio transcriber with speaker diarization (partitioning an audio stream into segments according to the identity of each speaker) that works accurately with almost any audio and video file type.

 For more info, check out: https://prateekvellala.com/projects/xylo